sashsvamir/laravel-codemirror-uploader/Readme.md

 # Codemirror with uploader

-This is laravel blade component that wrap codemirror component `sashsvamir/laravel-codemirror` and adding gallery with images and implement uploading these images.
+This is laravel blade component is wrapping codemirror textarea component `sashsvamir/laravel-codemirror` with providing implementation of uploading files for model.
+Also component include uploaded image gallery attached to textarea codemirror.